Rico Rodriguez Of ‘Modern Family’ Shares News Of His Father’s Sudden Passing

 “I know you’re looking down at us right now giving us the green light to move forward.
 I miss you, Daddy [and] I’ll love you forever.”

-A rreport from KBTX noted Roy as being the owner of Rodriguez Tire Service in Bryan, TX, and the father of four children, including Rico and his sister Raini, who also works in the entertainment industry and drafted an Instagram post of her own to honor her father early Sunday afternoon.
+A report from KBTX noted Roy as being the owner of Rodriguez Tire Service in Bryan, TX, and the father of four children, including Rico and his sister Raini, who also works in the entertainment industry and drafted an Instagram post of her own to honor her father early Sunday afternoon.

 “You have officially been gone one week daddy and while it has been really difficult,” she shared, “we are all still standing tall.”